kabalage/notesz/README.md

 I created *Notesz* as a personal project.
 My goal was to create a simple, serverless, progressive web app (PWA) for note-taking that stores everything on GitHub, and also works well on phones.
 I'm trying my best to deliver a user experience as close to a native mobile app as possible with web technologies.

-I'm still deciding on how I'd like to handle collaboration, but feel free to create discussions or issues if you run into bugs.

 > Fun fact: “Notesz” means “pocket notebook” in Hungarian.
 It's pronounced “not-ass”, IPA: /ˈnotɛs/.

 ## 👨‍💻 Tech stack